jinpeng007/IdentityMgmtBook/02-history.md

-The history of identity management in computing is a fascinating journey that mirrors the evolution of computer systems themselves - from centralized mainframes to distributed cloud services.
-This article explores how authentication and authorization mechanisms have evolved to meet changing security needs and technological capabilities.
+The history of identity management in computing is like a rollercoaster ride that’s been going on since the dawn of computers.
+It all started with simple single-user systems that didn’t need any fancy identity management.
+Then, things got more complex with centralized mainframes that could handle multiple users.
+Next came the rise of single-user desktops and multi-user Unix systems, each with its own unique identity management system.
+And finally, we have the distributed cloud services that use identity management to keep everything secure and organized.
+In this chapter, we’ll take a look at how identity management has evolved over time to meet the changing security needs and technological capabilities of computers.
+We’ll also highlight the important role of cryptography primitives in these systems.

-## Multics - The First Multi-User Computing
+## Identity in Early Day Multi-User Computing
-Multics, short for Multiplexed Information and Computing Service, was a collaborative project developed by MIT, Bell Labs, and General Electric in the 1960s.
-The project was initiated in 1965 and ran until 1969, when Bell Labs withdrew from the project due to financial and logistical challenges.
-The core development team of Multics included Fernando J. Corbató (MIT), Jack B. Dennis (MIT), and Robert F. Daley (Bell Labs), who are considered the key figures behind its creation.
-Corbató, credited as the father of time-sharing, played a pivotal role in leading the project and laying its fundamental principles.
-Dennis focused on developing the system's architecture and file system, while Daley contributed significantly to the implementation of the system's operating system.
-Multics was an ambitious project aimed at creating a sophisticated multi-user operating system designed for shared access, security, and advanced features.
-Although it ultimately faced significant challenges, its influence on the development of future multi-user systems, including Unix, is undeniable.
+Back in the 1950s, computers were like super-heavy machines that only a few fancy government agencies or big institutions could afford.
+To make them work faster, they came up with this thing called batching processing.
+Basically, they’d give the computers a bunch of tasks at once and run them in a line.
+And guess what?
+There wasn’t really a concept of a ‘user’ back then.
+All tasks were treated the same, no matter who did them.

+In the 1960s, time-sharing systems were born.
+The idea was that multiple users could run tasks at the same time on a shared computer.
+The computer would divide up time slots for each task.
+The user who used their allocated time slots would be temporarily removed from the system to let other tasks run.
+So, time-sharing systems were naturally multi-user systems.
+Multics, short for Multiplexed Information and Computing Service, was probably the first multi-user computer system with special modules for managing user identities.
+Multics was a collaborative project that MIT, Bell Labs, and General Electric worked on in the 1960s.
+Multics was a big project aimed at creating a super-smart multi-user operating system that would let users share access, keep things secure, and have advanced features.
+Even though it faced a lot of challenges, its impact on the development of future multi-user systems, like Unix, is huge.

-For authentication, Multics required users to enter a unique username and a password, which were stored securely within the system.
-This combination of username and password served as a verification mechanism, ensuring that only authorized individuals could access the system and its resources.
-The implementation of user authentication in Multics was a significant advancement in computer security, setting a precedent for future multi-user systems.
+In Multics, users had to enter a unique username and a password to log in.
+These were stored safely in the system.
+This combination of username and password was like a secret code that only the right people could use to access the system and its stuff.
+Multics was a big step forward in computer security, and it showed how to keep multi-user systems safe.
+But how exactly did they keep the passwords safe?
+It’s hard to find the details.
+It’s probably that they were encrypted or hashed in some way, but it might as well be stored in plaintext.
+Passwords were a new idea in the 1960s, so Multics’s way of using them was a big deal in making sure that only the right people could access the system.
-The concept of passwords, while widely used today, was a relatively new idea in the 1960s.
-Multics's implementation of password-based authentication marked a critical shift towards establishing secure access controls in a multi-user environment.

-## The Mainframe Era (1960s-1970s)
+## Identity in The Mainframe Era (1960s-1970s)

-In the early days of computing, identity management was relatively straightforward due to the centralized nature of mainframe systems.
-IBM's Multiple Virtual Storage (MVS) operating system introduced one of the first comprehensive security systems, Resource Access Control Facility (RACF), in 1976.
-RACF implemented fundamental concepts that are still relevant today:
+Back in the early days of computing, things were pretty simple when it came to identity management.
+Mainframe systems were all centralized, so it was easy to keep track of who was who and what they could do.
+IBM’s Multiple Virtual Storage (MVS) operating system introduced one of the first really comprehensive security systems, called the Resource Access Control Facility (RACF), back in 1976.
+RACF had some pretty cool ideas that are still relevant today:

-- User identification and authentication through usernames and passwords
-- Access control lists (ACLs) for resources
-- Privilege separation and administrative roles
-- Audit logging of security-relevant events
+- It used usernames and passwords to identify people and make sure they could only access things they were supposed to.
+- It had lists of who could access what resources, like files and folders.
+- It separated people’s roles and gave them different levels of access.
+- It kept track of everything that happened with security, so people could see who did what and why.

-The mainframe era established core principles of identity management that would influence future developments: identification, authentication, authorization, and accountability.
+The mainframe era set the foundation for identity management that we still use today.
+We have things like user identification, authentication, authorization, and accountability.

+Back in the early days of IBM mainframes, password management was a bit simpler than it is now.
+Passwords were often stored in plain text, right in the system’s operating system.
+This was because computers were super slow and didn’t have much storage space back then.
+So, anyone who had access to the system could see the passwords.
+But hey, they also had to physically access the mainframe, which was usually kept in a secure place.
+This helped keep people out and made it harder for someone to steal the passwords.

+Since computers didn’t have super strong encryption back then, security mostly relied on keeping the mainframe safe and trusting the people who had access to it.
+They used access control lists (ACLs) to decide who could do what.
+These early systems didn’t have the fancy security stuff we have now, like hashing and salting, which protect passwords by making them harder to guess.
+And they didn’t have centralized password management systems, so each application or system had its own set of user accounts and passwords.
+As technology advanced, IBM mainframes got smarter about keeping passwords safe.
+They started using encryption, which turned passwords into secret codes before storing them.
+And guess what?
+They also made security software even better, with stronger encryption and more ways to control who can access the system.
+Back in the day, mainframe password management was mostly about keeping things physical and using simple security measures.
+But now, thanks to all this tech, these systems are super secure and can’t be easily hacked.

-## The Rise of Unix and Distributed Systems (1970s-1980s)
+## Identity in Unix and Distributed Systems (1970s-1980s)

 Unix brought significant innovations to identity management, introducing concepts that remain fundamental to modern systems: